The policy and procedures aim to ensure that:

 Feedback, compliments and complaints should be made by emailing us at firstname.lastname@example.org

-The Apprenticeship and Quality Manager will log all feedback/compliments and inform the relevant individual / Manager if they are not aware of the feedback/compliment.
+The Relevant Manager will log all feedback/compliments and inform the relevant individual / Manager if they are not aware of the feedback/compliment.

-The Apprenticeship and Quality Manager will acknowledge feedback/compliments that have been made in writing.
+The Relevant Manager will acknowledge feedback/compliments that have been made in writing.

 The information received will be reviewed bi-annually and used to inform best practice.